-Died in Service is a database on the website of the Provincial Archives of Newfoundland and Labrador, and features the wartime biographies of more than 1,800 individuals who died during the First World War. the individual's medals and, if they were eligible, a Memorial Cross.
-The recipients are noted in these records.
-We are fortunate, however, to have two additional sources of information to document First World War dead, which are records initially created by the CWGC and its predecessor agency to record the deaths of those who died during the war.
+Died in Service is a database on the website of the Provincial Archives of Newfoundland and Labrador, and features the wartime biographies of more than 1,800 individuals who died during the First World War.

 It includes those who served with the Royal Newfound Regiment, the CEF, the British Army, the Australian Imperial Force, and the Royal Naval Reserve (Newfoundland and Labrador).